shawlu95/Beyond-LeetCode-SQL/Interview/02_Spotify_Listening_History/README.md

 has the lifetime count.

 ### Sample Database
 Load the database file [db.sql](db.sql) to localhost MySQL.
-A Spotify dabase will be created with two tables.
+A Spotify database will be created with two tables.
 ```
 mysql < db.sql -uroot -p
 ```